AlliediMpact/coinbox-ai/README.md

 # Allied iMpact Coin Box (PTY) Ltd

-## Overview
+## Business Type
-Allied iMpact Coin Box is a peer-to-peer (P2P) financial platform enabling users to invest and borrow digital assets securely and transparently.
-The platform uses a membership model, advanced KYC, and automated matching to facilitate seamless financial transactions for individuals and businesses.
+Peer-to-Peer (P2P) Financial Platform

-## Vision & Mission
+## Vision Statement
-- **Vision:** Revolutionize P2P financial transactions with a secure, transparent, and efficient coin-based marketplace.
+To revolutionize peer-to-peer financial transactions by offering a secure, transparent, and efficient coin-based marketplace that empowers individuals and businesses to invest and loan digital assets with confidence.

+## Mission Statement
-- **Mission:** Provide an innovative, user-friendly, and secure digital marketplace for trading coins, accessing instant loans, and earning referral commissions.
+To provide an innovative, user-friendly, and secure digital marketplace where users can trade coins effortlessly, access instant loans, and earn commissions through referrals, all while ensuring financial inclusivity and transparency.

+---

-## Business Model
+## Business Model & How It Works

+### Step 1: Choose & Buy a Membership Package
-- **Membership Tiers:** Users select a plan (Basic, Ambassador, VIP, Business) and pay a security fee to activate their account.
+- Users select a membership plan and deposit funds to activate their account.
+- This deposit acts as a security fee, allowing users to trade.
+- Users are charged 10% of their security fund as an administration fee.

+### Step 2: Start Trading
-- **Trading:** Users can invest or borrow coins, create tickets, and get matched automatically.
+- Users log into their dashboard to invest and borrow coins.
-- **Referral System:** Earn tiered commissions for referring new users.
-- **Revenue:** Transaction fees, membership fees, loan interest, and premium features.

-## Key Features
-- **Authentication & Membership:** Secure sign-up, email verification, Paystack integration, tiered membership.
-- **Wallet Management:** Real-time balance, transaction history, CSV export, deposit/withdrawal simulation.
-- **KYC Verification:** Multi-step KYC, document upload, expiry tracking, progress bar.
-- **Referral & Commission:** Unique referral codes, tier-based commission, tracking, and withdrawal.
-- **P2P Borrow & Invest:** Ticket creation, automated matching, escrow, loan repayment, and investment maturity (in progress).
-- **Risk Assessment:** AI-driven scoring based on user history (in progress).
-- **Security:** Rate limiting, suspicious activity logging, session management, user flagging.
-- **Admin Tools:** User management, transaction monitoring, dispute resolution (planned).
-- **Mobile-Friendly:** Responsive dashboard, future mobile app.
+- If the desired amount isn’t available, they can create a Borrow or Invest ticket.
+- The system matches investors and lenders for seamless peer-to-peer transactions.

+---

-## Membership Tiers
+## Membership Packages

 | Plan        | Security Fee | Refundable | Loan Limit | Investment Limit | Commission | Txn Fee | Admin Fee |
 |-------------|-------------|------------|------------|------------------|------------|---------|-----------|
 | Basic       | R550        | R500       | R500       | R5,000           | 1%         | R10     | R50       |